Found Spring 2000

 A single 40.03 g ureilite meteorite was found in the Libyan Sahara Desert.
-Like most ureilites, DaG 868 is composed of grains of olivine (82 vol%) and pigeonite (11 vol%) along with carbonaceous material forming rims and veins.
+As with most ureilites, DaG 868 is composed of grains of olivine (82 vol%) and pigeonite (11 vol%) along with carbonaceous material forming rims and veins.
 The small amount of metal present has been extremely weathered.
 The olivine in DaG 868 has a high CaO content and a high fayalite value of 20.6, which places it in Berkley's subgroup I and Goodrich's subgroup 1.

 In contrast to most other ureilites, DaG 868 contains unshocked olivine without undulose extinction, but still contains sub-millimeter-sized diamonds in the graphite that occur within pigeonite crystals.
 These diamonds have a solar signature inferred by their C and N isotope compositions.
 It has been generally considered that diamonds found in ureilites, as well as those found in iron meteorites, were formed by impact-shock pressures and/or through chemical vapor deposition (CVD) processes.
 While DaG 868 has forced a reconsideration of diamond origins, a new mechanism, catalytic transformation of graphite to diamond, is under consideration to account for the production of diamonds in this ureilite.
 Under conditions of relatively low pressure and high temperature, certain molten metals can serve as solvent catalysts leading to diamond formation.
 An alternative scenario ascribing diamond formation to CVD processes has been propounded by Langendam and Tomkins (2012).
 They envision a smelting mechanism involving methane to explain observed smelting within fractures, as well as the finding of discontinuous smelting at grain boundaries.
 Still, the predominance of crystalline graphite accompanying diamond is more consistent with shock being the major driver of diamond synthesis in ureilites (Ross et al., 2011).